rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: Copeland ranking of the random outranking digraph instance

-   Heat map with Copeland ranking of the performance tableau
+   heatmap with Copeland ranking of the performance tableau

 In the resulting linear ranking (see :numref:`outrankingResult`), action 'a4' is set at first rank, followed by action 'a2'.
 This makes sense as 'a4' shows three performances in the first quintile, whereas 'a2' is only partially evaluated and shows only two such excellent performances.
 But 'a4' also shows a very weak performance in the first quintile.
 Both decision actions, hence, don't show eventually a performance profile that would make apparent a clear preference situation in favour of one or the other.
 In this sense, the prekernels based best choice recommendations may appear more faithful with respect to the actually definite strict outranking relation than any 'forced' linear ranking result as shown in :numref:`outrankingResult` above.